Moving to Santa Ana, El Salvador

 We asked people in Santa Ana if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Santa Ana, it's important to avoid discussing politics or the civil war, as these topics can be sensitive and controversial.
 Avoid making negative comments about the country or comparing it unfavorably to other countries, as this can be seen as disrespectful.
 It's also considered rude to refuse food or drink when offered, as hospitality is a big part of Salvadoran culture.
 Avoid wearing revealing clothing, especially in religious or traditional settings, as this can be seen as disrespectful.
 It's also important to respect local customs and traditions, such as greeting people with a handshake or a kiss on the cheek.
 Avoid taking photos of people without their permission, especially in rural areas or of military or police personnel, as this can be seen as intrusive.
-Lastly, it's important to be aware of your surroundings and avoid flaunting wealth or expensive items, as this can attract unwanted attention," said one expat in Santa Ana.
+Lastly, it's important to be aware of your surroundings and avoid flaunting wealth or expensive items, as this can attract unwanted attention," remarked one expat who made the move to Santa Ana.

 About the Author

-Joshua Wood Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
+Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
 Prior to Expat Exchange and Digital Nomad Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.

-El Salvador Forum El Salvador Forum
+El Salvador Forum

 Talk with other digital nomads and expats in El Salvador on our El Salvador forum - meet people, get advice and help others.